NathanCheshire/BadgeGenerator/README.md

 ## Getting Started

-First you'll want to setup a virtual environemnt and install the required packages:
+First you'll want to setup a virtual environemnt:

-- `python -m venv venv`
+`python -m venv venv` or `python3 -m venv venv`

+Note you can replace the second venv with whatever you want ot name your virtual environment.
+Now that we have our environment, we need to enter it.
+If you're on Windows simply:

-- `.\venv\Scripts\activate`
+`.\venv\Scripts\activate`

+If you're on Mac OSX, you'll need to source it:

+`source ./venv/bin/activate`

+Now you can install the requirements once inside of the virtual environment:

-- `pip install -r requirements.txt`
+`pip install -r requirements.txt`

 Now you can run the script with the following arguments: